21 Denver Tips That Will Save You From Altitude Sickness, Bad Decisions, and Tourist Traps

 1. Altitude Sickness Is Real and It Doesn't Care How Fit You Are

 At 5,280 feet, the air has 17% less oxygen than sea level.
 You'll feel it: headaches, fatigue, shortness of breath, and difficulty sleeping.
-This hits most people in the first 24-48 hours regardless of fitness level.
+It hits most people in the first 24-48 hours regardless of fitness level.
 Marathon runners get it.
 College athletes get it.
-You'll get it.
+Plan for it and you'll barely notice it.

 2. Drink Absurd Amounts of Water

-2-3 extra liters per day beyond your normal intake.
-Start hydrating on the plane.
-The dry mountain air dehydrates you faster than you realize.
-Your lips will crack.
-Your skin will feel dry.
-Carry a water bottle everywhere.
+Add 2-3 extra liters per day beyond your normal intake, and start hydrating on the plane.
+The dry mountain air pulls moisture out of you faster than you'd expect.
+Your lips will crack and your skin will feel tight, so carry a water bottle everywhere and keep refilling it.

 3. Alcohol Hits Twice as Hard

 One drink at altitude feels like two at sea level.
-This is not an exaggeration — it's physiology.
-Your first night in Denver, limit yourself to two drinks maximum.
-I know Denver has 70+ breweries and the temptation is overwhelming.
-Resist.
-At least on day one.
+That's not an exaggeration — it's physiology.
+On your first night in Denver, cap it at two drinks.
+With 70+ breweries in the city the temptation runs high, but let day one be the slow one.
+Your body will thank you.

 4. Don't Hike on Day One

-If you're heading to Rocky Mountain National Park or any trail above 7,000 feet, spend your first day in Denver acclimatizing.
-Walk around town, visit a museum, eat green chile.
-Give your body 24-48 hours to adjust before going higher.
+If Rocky Mountain National Park or any trail above 7,000 feet is on your list, spend your first day acclimatizing in Denver instead.
+Walk the city, duck into a museum, eat green chile.
+Give your body 24-48 hours to adjust before you climb higher.

 5. If Heading to the Mountains, Know the Altitude Tiers